 All equivalent transfer courses must be approved through the NNU Registrar's Office.

 Applicants must also have completed the following additional prerequisites prior to entering the first RN to BS nursing course (NURS4110, Transition to Professional Nursing):

 - Good standing with the licensing body for RN licensure.

 - Current employment as an RN is highly recommended, but not required.

 *Applicants with a GPA of 2.5 - 2.74 may be admitted provisionally.
 These applicants will be required to submit a professional reference form that addresses their ability and potential for completion of the RN to BS in nursing program of study.
 Provisional students must earn a cumulative GPA of 2.75 in the first three nursing courses or they may not be permitted to progress in the RN to BS, Nursing program.

-Exceptions to regular admission requirements must be approved by the Nursing Department Chair.
+Exceptions to regular admission requirements must be approved by the Chief Nurse Administrator.

-Additional Requirements for Applications with an Associate of Applied Science (AAS) Degree or Diploma in Nursing
+Additional Requirements for Applications with an Associate of Applied Science (AAS) Degree in Nursing